biblibre/omeka-s-module-Search/README.md

 To create a new search engine, follow these steps.

 1. Create an index
-    1. Add a new index with name `Default` or whatever you want, using the `Internal` adapter.
+    1. Add a new index with name `Internal` or whatever you want, using the `Internal` adapter.
 The index can be set for items and/or item sets.
     2. The internal adapter doesn’t create any index, so you don’t need to launch the indexation by clicking on the "reindex" button (two arrows forming a circle).
 2. Create a page
-    1. Add a page with name `Default` or whatever you want, a path to access it, for example `search` or `find`, the index that was created in the previous step (`Default (Internal)` here), and a form (`Basic`).
+    1. Add a page named `Internal search` or whatever you want, a path to access it, for example `search` or `find`, the index that was created in the previous step (`Internal` here), and a form adapter (`Basic`) that will do the mapping between the form and the index.
 Forms added by modules can manage an advanced input field and/or filters.
     2. In the page configuration, you can enable/disable facet and sort fields by drag-drop.
 The order of the fields will be the one that will be used for display.
 Note that some indexers may have fields that seem